MensaToday/mensa-today/README.md

 # <img src="https://github.com/erikzimmermann/mensa-today/blob/development/frontend/src/assets/logo.png" height="24" style="margin-right:5px;"/><span>MensaToday - your dish recommender in Münster</span>

-Münster is a distributed University with various different canteens and bistros that serve different ranges of food which change every week.
-As a student who eats at those places frequently, you have to look through all of these dishes to find a meal you want to eat.
-The idea of our recommender system is to suggest meals based on various different factors: Your eating habits, location (based on semester schedule), weather, ….
+The University of Münster (Westfälische Wilhelms-Universität Münster) is a distributed across the city with various canteens and bistros that serve different ranges of food which change weekly.
+As a student who eats at those places frequently, you have to look through all dishes of every canteen to find a meal that serves your needs.
+The idea this recommender system is to suggest mensa meals based on various different factors, such as your eating habits, location (based on semester schedule), weather and many more.

 ![Poster](poster.svg)
 ## Contributing